fishcus/KAP-manual/en/model/cube/table_index.en.md

-## Table index
+## Table Index

 This product provides table index to support querying on raw data.
-For customized queries, This product leverages well-designed Cubes to efficiently process them; for queries not within such scope, Query Pushdown plays a supplement role.
+For customized queries, this product leverages well-designed cubes to efficiently process them; for queries not within such scope, Query Pushdown plays a supplementary role.
 Those functions allow users to quickly get results of aggregation queries.
 Besides, users can make use of table index to fulfill their tasks, if they are interested in raw data.

-### Create table index
+### Create Table Index

-The procedure of creating table index is embed in the procedure of create Cube.
-As the graph shows, click *+Cube* button to start a general Cube creation procedure.
-When you getting the 5th step of Cube creation wizard (in versions higher than 2.4): *Table Index*, you can find a check box of *Config Table Index*, which is unchecked by default:
+The procedure of creating table index is embedded in the procedure of cube creation.
+As the graph shows, click *+Cube* button to start a general cube creation procedure.
+When you get the 5th step of Cube creation wizard (in versions higher than 2.4): *Table Index*, you can find a check box of *Config Table Index*, which is unchecked by default:

 ![](images/table_index/table_index_disable.png)